 - Single Instance

-When this option is checked, the program is only allowed to run in a single instance.
+When this option is checked, only one instance of the emulator can be started.
 If another running instance is detected, the detected instance is set into foreground as active window and get a request to change his state file to the given one by the current instance.
-Finally the current instance is terminated.
+Then the current instance is terminated.

 - Automatically Save Files